joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 4. The crawler may take 1-2 minutes to complete.
 You should see the status change to "Stopping" or "Ready", with 1 table created.
 ![](/images/glue/crawler.PNG)

-In the next steps, we'll configure Lake Formation tags on the database and check that we can query the data.
+In the next steps, we'll configure AWS Lake Formation tags on the database and check that we can query the data.

 ## Step 5 - Create and configure AWS Lake Formation tags

-In this step, we're going to configure our Lake Formation LFTag ontology, set LF-Tag permissions and assign values to our customer table and datbase.
+In this step, we're going to configure our AWS Lake Formation LFTag ontology, set LF-Tag permissions and assign values to our customer table and datbase.

-1. Navigate to [Lake Formation](https://console.aws.amazon.com/lakeformation) in the AWS Management Console.
+1. Navigate to [AWS Lake Formation](https://console.aws.amazon.com/lakeformation) in the AWS Management Console.
 Confirm that you are in the correct Region.
 2. Click on "Tables" in the navigation panel to confirm that our customer table has been created correctly.
 ![](/images/lakeformation/table.PNG)
 3. Click on "LF-Tags" in the AWS Management Console.